rrovetto/Orbital-Space-Ontology-Project/README.md

 * [GitPage](https://rrovetto.github.io/Orbital-Space-Ontology-Project/)

 ## Status
+* In-progress, subject-to-revision.
-* **Project Needs Support:** it needs a stable funding source & development environment, e.g., sponsors, donations, or PhD study opportunity for the author to continue development in a sustainable and mentored environment.
+* **Needs Formal Support:** the project needs funding sources, formal work collaborations, and a stable development environment.
+As unfunded work, donations, sponsors, and work or PhD study offers are welcome, appreciated and needed.
+These opportunities are needed for the author to continue development in a sustainable, protected, mentored, and learning environment.
-* To date, it has been independently pursued in author's spare time since inception in 2011.
+* To date, the project has been independently pursued by author since inception in 2011.
 Therefore, opportunities are needed to realize the project vision.
 * See the [CONTRIBUTING page](https://github.com/rrovetto/Orbital-Space-Ontology-Project/blob/master/CONTRIBUTING.md) about the needs of the project.

 ## Support the project
 * If you find value in the project, please [Donate Here](https://tinyurl.com/y9qegjsh) or [Here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
-Click also the pink heart 'Sponsor' button at the top of the page.
+Also click the pink heart 'Sponsor' button at the top of the page.
 * [Schedule a Partnership Discussion Here](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/sb83f723d7838e4484783cc5a1c675f0e6eedf99d)

 ## Access